Ing-de-Sofware/seminario2xd/README.md

-Resumen artículo 31: Android traffic nalware analysis and detection using ensemble classifier
+Resumen artículo 31: Android traffic malware analysis and detection using ensemble classifier

 a)